veeneck/ryan.blog/content/blog/automating-workspaces-on-macos.md

 Ignore this actions input to change background when switching spaces

+### Open In App

+    on run {input, parameters}

+    	tell application "Fork"
+    		open "path:to:project"
+    	end tell

+    	return input
+    end run

+### Open URL and Tabs in Safari

+    on run {input, parameters}

+    	do shell script "open -a Safari 'http://localhost:1313'"

+    	return input
+    end run

+### Open Finder to a Directory

+    on run {input, parameters}

+    	tell application "Finder"
+    		reopen
+    		set the target of the front Finder window to (POSIX file "/path/to/project/") end tell

+    	return input
+    end run

 ### Other Notes

 Codekit doesn't like Moom because it resizes on its own